 The molecular mechanisms inferred in this study for colorectal carcinoma suggest functional, mechanistic connections between perturbed genes and proteins on the one hand and an altered profile of purine metabolites on the other.
 These predictions suggest specific research foci for biologists and clinicians interested in investigating the biochemical mechanisms leading to metabolic perturbations in colorectal cancer.
 More generally, the study improves our understanding of the pathology of the disease, and may thus aid in potentially better diagnoses and treatments.
 Intriguingly, the findings pose the question of whether it might be possible to counteract the alterations with subtle, but targeted drug treatments that could affect the primary and/or secondary action sites revealed here and thereby return the purine system to a close resemblance of normalcy.

-This work was supported by a grant from the National Institutes of Health (P01-ES016731, Gary W. Miller, PI), a contract from NIH/NIAID (HHSN272201200031C; Mary Galinsky, PI), and an endowment from the Georgia Research Alliance (EOV, PI).
+Funding: This work was supported by a grant from the National Institutes of Health (P01-ES016731, Gary W. Miller, PI), a contract from NIH/NIAID (HHSN272201200031C; Mary Galinsky, PI), and an endowment from the Georgia Research Alliance (EOV, PI).
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the sponsoring institutions.